Forsyth County, Georgia: Racial history

 In the following months, a small group of men called "Night Riders" terrorized black citizens, threatening them to leave in 24 hours or be killed.
 Those who resisted were subjected to further harassment, including shots fired into their homes, or livestock killed.
 Some white residents tried to stop the Night Riders, but were unsuccessful.
 An estimated 98% of black residents of Forsyth County left.
 Some property owners were able to sell, likely at a loss.
 The renters and sharecroppers left to seek safer places.
 Those who abandoned property, and failed to continue paying property tax, eventually lost it, and whites took it over.
 Many black properties ended up in white hands without a sale and without a legal transfer of title.
 The anti-black campaign spread across Northern Georgia, with similar results of whites expelling blacks in many surrounding counties.

 In the 1910 census, more than 1,000 black and mixed-race people were recorded in Forsyth County, with slightly more than 10,000 whites.
 By the 1920 census only 30 ethnic African Americans remained in the county.

-In the 2000s and 2010s, Forsyth County experienced unprecedented growth partly due to white flight from north Fulton County as a result of the rapid increase of Asians settling in that area which borders the southern part of Forsyth County.
-For example, the highly rated Northview High School based in north Fulton County, went from 60% white and 30% Asian in 2007 to 50% Asian and 30% white in 2017.
-Many white parents claimed north Fulton County public schools with a relatively high percentage of Asian students became overwhelmingly academically competitive which negatively impacted their children's mental health and social life.
+In the 2000s and 2010s, Forsyth County experienced unprecedented growth with the population increasing from 98,000 in 2010 to 251,000 in 2020 with the Asian population increasing from less than 1.0% to nearly 18.0% of the population.

 Since the 1990s, Forsyth County has become more racially and culturally diverse.
 There are an increasing number of Asian, Hispanic, and African-American families relocating to Forsyth County mainly due to the abundance of high performing and resource-rich public schools in the county.